 Jennifer Lorson Ramos

 I first began working with my mother, a catering chef, at the tender age of 11.
 By the time I went to college, I’d worked as a prep cook, dishwasher, busser, server, and after-hours restaurant cleaner.
-I fell into a pastry job just before my CIA graduation in 2000; I’ve worked mostly on the sweet side ever since.
-In the last 16 years, I’ve had the privilege of working in some awesome places – in catering, hotels, casinos, restaurants, gourmet shops, and my own cake business.
+I fell into a pastry job just before my CIA graduation in 2000; and I’ve worked mostly on the sweet side ever since.
+In the last almost-20 years, I’ve had the privilege of working in some awesome places – in catering, hotels, casinos, restaurants, gourmet shops, and my own cake business.

 More than anything, I’m passionate about cuisine and food culture.
 I love learning about food, sharing knowledge about food… and of course, eating!